terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

     ```

 ### III.
 Create VPN connection
+Here you will configure a VPN Network tunnel to enable connectivity between the `prj-cicd` project and your on-prem environment.
+Learn more about [how to deploy a VPN tunnel in GCP](https://cloud.google.com/network-connectivity/docs/vpn/how-to).
 - Required information:
   - From previous step (you can run `terraform output` to find these values):
     - CICD project ID
     - Default region (see it in the `variables.tf` file or in `terraform.tfvars` if you changed it)
     - Jenkins Agent VPC name, which was created in the `prj-cicd` project
-    - Terraform State bucket name, which was created in the `cft-seed` project
   - Usually, from your network administrator:
     - On-prem VPN public IP Address
     - Jenkins Master’s network CIDR (the example code uses "10.1.0.0/24")
     - Jenkins Agent network CIDR (the example code uses "10.2.0.0/24")
     - VPN PSK (pre-shared secret key)

-- Here you will configure a VPN Network tunnel to enable connectivity between the `prj-cicd` project and your on-prem environment.
-Learn more about [how to deploy a VPN tunnel in GCP](https://cloud.google.com/network-connectivity/docs/vpn/how-to).

 1. Supply the required values for the bash variables below:
     ```
+    CICD_PROJECT_ID=`(terraform output cicd_project_id)`
     DEFAULT_REGION="us-central1"
+    JENKINS_AGENT_VPC_NAME="vpc-b-jenkinsagents"

+    # New VPN variables
     ONPREM_VPN_PUBLIC_IP_ADDRESS="x.x.x.x"
     JENKINS_MASTER_NETWORK_CIDR="10.1.0.0/24"
     JENKINS_AGENT_NETWORK_CIDR="10.2.0.0/24"
-    JENKINS_AGENT_VPC_NAME="vpc-b-jenkinsagents"
-    CICD_PROJECT_ID=`(terraform output cicd_project_id)`

-    # New VPN variables
     VPN_PSK_SECRET="my-secret"
     CICD_VPN_PUBLIC_IP_NAME="cicd-vpn-external-static-ip"
     CICD_VPN_NAME="vpn-from-onprem-to-cicd"